How to Qualify for Settlement Loans

 Pre-settlement Funding Alternatives

-Personal loan: Many personal loans are unsecured, meaning you don’t need any collateral in order to get approved.
+Personal loan: Many personal loans are unsecured, meaning you don’t need any collateral to get approved.
 The interest rate you’ll pay largely depends on your credit score, but it could be less than what a pre-settlement funding company charges.
 Shop around to compare your options.

 Credit card cash advance: Most credit cards offer a cash advance, which could help cover short-term financial needs.
-The interest rate is usually higher than your card’s standard rate.
+The interest rate is usually even higher than your card’s standard rate.
 Also note that interest starts to accrue right away, rather than at the beginning of your next statement.

 FAQ